Sam McMichael: Cricket

+McMichael was a specialist batsman, scoring six half centuries for Victoria, with a highest score of 97, against South Australia at the Melbourne Cricket Ground.

+He later served as manager of the Victorian team; during a match against Queensland at the Brisbane Cricket Ground in March 1903, McMichael saved a lady in the grandstand from injury when he caught a ball hit for six just centimetres from her face.

-McMichael played his cricket as a specialist batsman, scoring six half centuries for Victoria.
-His highest score of 97 was made in a match against South Australia at the Melbourne Cricket Ground.
-He had a long career with the East Melbourne Cricket Club, scoring more than 5000 runs with a highest score of 246 not out.
+McMichael had a long career with East Melbourne Cricket Club, scoring more than 5000 runs with a highest score of 246 not out.
 He was also the club's secretary, credited with restoring the club's finances at a difficult time.
-He also managed the Victorian team; in March 1903, while managing the team during a match in Brisbane, he saved a lady in the grandstand from injury when he caught a six inches from her face.

 Football

+In the 1890s McMichael was a leading player for Fitzroy in the Victorian Football Association (VFA) and represented Victoria against South Australia.

-In addition to his cricket career, and in addition to playing for both Fitzroy in the VFA, and for a (VFA) Victorian team against South Australia, he played ten games for Fitzroy during the 1897 inaugural VFL season, including Fitzroy's first ever game in the league.
+Following the formation of the Victorian Football League (VFL), McMichael played ten games for Fitzroy during the 1897 inaugural VFL season, including Fitzroy's first VFL game, serving as captain in place of the injured Bill Cleary.